Can the Elderly Travel to Tibet?

-Tibet is such a mysterious place which has long attracted the attention of people from all over the world.
-Traveling to Tibet shall be fantastic as well as challenging due to its altitude.
+Traveling to Tibet shall be fantastic as well as challenging due to its high altitude.
 Then can the old travel to Tibet?
 The answer is “yes”.
 But, before your travel, make sure you know the following things.

-(3) Prepare certain drugs in case of emergencies.
-As the altitude of Tibet is pretty high (an average of more than 3000m), it has a very low oxygen content.
-And the temperature there can be extremely different from day to night.
+As the altitude of Tibet is pretty high (an average of more than 3000m), it has a very low oxygen content and dramatic temperature change between day and night.
 So you’d better take certain drugs with you.
-The following are some suggested drugs for you:
+The following are necessities for Tibet travelers both old and young:

 Altitude illness: Rhodiola Rosea;